Nicholas-Abell/movie_database/README.md

 So whether you're a cinephile scouting new releases or just looking to unwind with a cinematic classic, the Movie Database has you covered.
 Explore, discover, and embark on a cinematic journey like never before.

 Ready to dive in?
-Visit us at [Your Website Link] and let the movie magic unfold!
+Visit us at https://movie-database-4bf43.web.app/ and let the movie magic unfold!